-However, Matthews' big night doesn't produce a Toronto victory.
+However, Matthews' big night doesn't produce a Maple Leafs victory.
 The Senators tie the game in the third period, and Kyle Turris scores 37 seconds into overtime for a 5-4 victory at Canadian Tire Centre.

-Matthews, who's up against Turris in overtime, accepts responsibility for the loss.
+Matthews, who's up against Turris in the 3-on-3 overtime, accepts responsibility for the loss.

 1972: Germain Gagnon scores with 1:09 remaining in the third period to give the New York Islanders the first victory in franchise history, 3-2 against the Los Angeles Kings at Nassau Coliseum.
 Rookie Billy Harris, the No. 1 pick in the 1972 NHL Draft, has the first two goals for the Islanders.

 1976: Don Murdoch of the New York Rangers ties the NHL record for most goals in a game by a rookie when he scores five times in a 10-4 win against the Minnesota North Stars at Met Center.
 Murdoch matches the mark set by Toronto's Howie Meeker on Jan.
 8, 1947.

 1977: The Montreal Canadiens extend their unbeaten streak in season-openers to 15 games (11-0-4) by defeating the North Stars 7-3 at the Forum.
 Defenseman Guy Lapointe has a goal and two assists for Montreal.